avi-kasliwal/KreeptoZombiez/README.md

 - You can use `transfer` function to send funds to any Ethereum _address_

 - Random number generation via keccak256

   - The best source of randomness we have in Solidity is the keccak256 hash function.
   - `uint(keccak256(abi.encodePacked(now, msg.sender, randNonce)))`
   - This is vulnerable, [In detail explanation here...](https://cryptozombies.io/en/lesson/4/chapter/4)

+- The Game :
+  - You choose one of your zombies, and choose an opponent's zombie to attack.
+  - If you're the attacking zombie, you will have a 70% chance of winning.
+The defending zombie will have a 30% chance of winning.
+  - All zombies (attacking and defending) will have a winCount and a lossCount that will increment depending on the outcome of the battle.
+  - If the attacking zombie wins, it levels up and spawns a new zombie.
+  - If it loses, nothing happens (except its lossCount incrementing).
+    Whether it wins or loses, the attacking zombie's cooldown time will be triggered.